 We recognize that Creator God moves us forward together in healing, respect, and unity for future generations.

-Celebrant: The Grace of our Lord Jesus Christ, the love of God and the fellowship of the Holy Spirit with us all, evermore.
-Amen.
+Celebrant: The grace of our Lord Jesus Christ, and the love of God, and the fellowship of the Holy Spirit, be with you all.

 Celebrant: Almighty God,